 Applies to:

-Location/s: Cumbalum Precinct B (as shown on Special Area Controls Map - Subdivision).
+Location/s: Cumbalum Precinct B (as shown on Special Area Controls Map -

+Subdivision).

 Development Type/s: Subdivision.

 - a.
 Provide for the integrated development of the new residential area of Cumbalum Precinct B; - b.
 Provide reasonable certainty for developers and residents regarding the broad subdivision layout while providing flexibility with respect to the detailed configuration of roads and allotments; - c.
 Provide for subdivision of land in a manner which recognises and protects biodiversity values of the land and locality, including the Ballina Nature Reserve; - d.
 Provide useable and well landscaped public and private open spaces to enhance aesthetics and residential amenity; - e.
 Provide for a energy efficient subdivision layout that is responsive to site opportunities and constraints including solar access, topography and prevailing winds; - f.
 Provide suitable buffers between dwellings and adjoining agricultural land, major roads and environmental attributes; - g.
-Provide transport corridors (roads, pathways, cycleways) that are efficient, safe and convenient for all users (including public transport providers); - Ensure that adequate land is set aside in appropriate locations to enable the range of land uses, facilities and services required to sustain a new residential area; - Provide for a range of residential forms and in particular encourage higher densities in locations accessible to facilities and services; - j.
+Provide transport corridors (roads, pathways, cycleways) that are efficient, safe and convenient for all users (including public transport providers); - h.
+Ensure that adequate land is set aside in appropriate locations for the range of land uses required in the village; - i.
+Provide for a range of residential forms and in particular encourage higher densities in locations accessible to facilities and services; - j.
 Ensure that service infrastructure and open space and community infrastructure is provided in an orderly and economically feasible manner; and - k.
 Recognise and protect the environmental values of the land.